anissahabbas/tic-tac-toe/README.md

 # tic-tac-toe
-a game of tic tac toe for 2 players to be played through the terminal
+A game of tic tac toe for 2 players to be played through the terminal.